AI Email Management for Virtual Assistants: Best Tools and Workflows (2026)

 Smart Reply: An AI-generated email response based on the content and context of the received message, editable before sending.
 Distinguished from a full AI draft by brevity, typically 1–3 sentences for standard acknowledgments.

-Email Automation for Virtual Assistants: The use of no-code workflow tools (primarily Make and N8n) to automate recurring email tasks (routing, follow-up triggers, notifications, and cross-tool data syncing) without requiring manual intervention at each step.
+Email Automation: The use of no-code workflow tools (primarily Make and N8n) to automate recurring email tasks (routing, follow-up triggers, notifications, and cross-tool data syncing) without requiring manual intervention at each step.

 Follow-Up Automation: AI or rule-based systems that schedule follow-up reminders when a sent email receives no reply within a defined window.
 Implemented via SaneBox SaneReminders (no-code) or Make (customizable logic).